-While there are some pros and cons to working on a local WordPress install, I love this approach because:
+While there are some pros and cons to working in a local WordPress development environment, this approach is great because:

 - It’s just plain faster because you don’t have to wait on your network connection.

-- You can work offline, which is great if you like to develop WordPress sites on-the-go (or live in a developing country with poor Internet, like I do).
+- You can work offline, which is great if you like to develop WordPress sites on-the-go.

 - It’s private by default.
 While it’s certainly possible to make a live development site private, it adds extra steps to the process.